GeovaniiSilva/apicelero/README.md

-# Rest API for reading a CSV file containing some data from Olympiques Events
+# Rest API for reading a CSV file containing some data from Olympic Events
 ## Basic CRUD Api using Django, Django-rest-framework
 ###